The Importance of Tween Photography in Washington, DC

 Kids are so much fun to photograph, regardless of their age.
-Sometimes, as families get busy and kids become more engaged in their own social lives, it’s hard to get all the stars to align in order to capture the tween and teen years.
-Of course, as kids get older, they often become more self-aware and self-conscious, which can make photographing them more challenging.
+As our kids get older, they become more engaged in independent activities.
+That makes it’s hard to make time to photograph them during their tween and teen years.
+Of course, as kids get older, they often become more self-aware and self-conscious.
+That can also make photographing them more challenging.
 However, having special memories of this time in their lives is just as important as when they were little.
-In fact, I’d even go as far to say that it’s more important.
+In fact, I’d even go so far as to say that it’s more important.

-About the Author:
+About the Photographer and Author:

 Julie Kubal is a child and family portrait artist and photographer serving Washington DC, Maryland, and Northern Virginia.
 She is passionate about creating warm and meaningful artwork through modern portraits and lifestyle photography at a location of your choice!